BABY FORMULA

 HiPP HA Pre Combiotic | Organic Baby Formula

 This formula is rich in nutrients and minerals that are essential for the development of babies.
 HiPP HA contains galactooligosaccharides derived from lactose that promotes healthy intestinal flora.
 It does not contain artificial sweeteners.
-Instead, it contains organic lactose as the primary source of sugar.
+Instead, it contains lactose as the primary source of sugar.

 HiPP Comfort Formula for the Management of Eczema